waterloo-rocketry/daq/inflight_recording/README.md

 1. Download [mpv](https://mpv.io/), a media player (does not require installation, it's a portable software)
 1. Extract the contents of the zip to a file, and open a command prompt to that location
 1. Ensure the Pi is turned on, and give it a minute to start up fully
-1. Run `mpv.exe --no-cache --untimed --no-demuxer-thread udp://<IPv4 Address of Pi>:5000`(see `Getting the IP of the Pi` for help getting the IP)
+1. Run `mpv.exe --no-cache --untimed --no-demuxer-thread udp://<IPv4 Address of Pi>:<PORT>`(see `Getting the IP of the Pi` for help getting the IP)

 Done!
 The stream should appear.
 If there is significant delay, try restarting the stream.
 Generally, about ~1 second of delay is expected.
+If no footage appears, check your firewall settings and ensure the port(s) allow UDP traffic.

 ## Extra Details